ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/piController/uz_piController_sample.rst

 Description
 ===========

 Calculates the last sample of the PI-Controller.
-Has an :ref:`integrated clamping circuit <uz_piController_clamping>` and an input port for an external clamping signal.
+Has an output limitation and a corresponding :ref:`clamping circuit <uz_piController_clamping>`.
+Furthermore it has an input port for an external clamping signal.
 The error between the reference and actual value will be calculated inside the function.

 .. warning::